 The number that makes fractional obvious for most seed-stage startups is the fully loaded cost of a full-time CTO.

-In the US, a full-time CTO at a funded seed-stage startup in 2026 costs between $220K and $320K in base salary, plus equity typically 1 to 3 percent, plus employer taxes, benefits, and recruiting fees.
-The loaded annual cost lands between $280K and $420K in year one.
-Add a six-month search to hire the right person, during which you pay a recruiter and lose time.
+In the U.S., a full-time CTO at a funded seed-stage startup in 2026 costs between $220K and $320K in base salary, plus equity typically 1 to 3 percent, plus employer taxes, benefits, and recruiting fees.
+Loaded annual cost lands between $280K and $420K in year one.
+Add a six-month search to actually hire the right person, during which you pay a recruiter and lose time.
+McKinsey's research on tech talent costs in a tight market backs up the squeeze on senior tech leadership pricing.

 A fractional CTO at $8,500 per month is $102K per year.
 A fractional CTO at $15,000 per month is $180K per year.
-Both leave meaningful room in the budget to hire an additional engineer or designer, and both start in one to three weeks.
+Both leave room in the budget for an additional engineer or a designer.
+Both start in one to three weeks, not six months.

-The math gets even better if you realize a fractional CTO is often the right person to run the search for your eventual full-time CTO.
+The math gets better when you realize a fractional CTO is often the right person to run the search for your eventual full-time hire.
 You get leadership now, and a better hire six to twelve months from now.
+That is two outcomes for the price of part of one.

 What a fractional CTO actually does

-The honest summary is that a fractional CTO does the subset of a full-time CTO's job that a company at your stage actually needs.
-What that subset looks like:
+A fractional CTO does the subset of a full-time CTO's job that a company at your stage actually needs.
+The honest list:

 - Architecture.
-Chooses the stack, sets patterns, rules out dead ends before the team commits.
+Picks the stack, sets patterns, kills dead ends before the team commits.

 - Hiring.
-Writes job descriptions, screens candidates, runs technical interviews, advises on offers.
+Writes JDs, screens candidates, runs technical interviews, advises on offers.

 - Vendor and tool selection.
-Picks the ten to twenty third-party services the company will use, so you do not end up with 40.
+Picks the ten to twenty third-party services the company will use, so you do not end up with forty.

 - Code quality bar.
 Sets review standards, testing policy, and what good looks like.